wp-plugins/db-cache-reloaded/readme.txt

 If you are using WordPress 2.9, please use DB Cache Reloaded version 2.0 or never - versions 1.x are not compatible with WordPress 2.9.

+If you are using WordPress 3.0, please use DB Cache Reloaded version 2.1 or never - earlier versions are not compatible with WordPress 3.0.

 Available translations:

 * English